tlverse/tlverse-handbook/roadmap.md

 ### (2) The statistical model $\mathcal{M}$ such that $P_0 \in \mathcal{M}$ {-}

-The statistical model $\mathcal{M}$ is defined by the question we asked at the end of \ref{step1}.
+The statistical model $\mathcal{M}$ is defined by the question we asked at the end of Step 1.
 It is defined as the set of possible probability distributions for our observed data.
 Often $\mathcal{M}$ is very large (possibly infinite-dimensional), to reflect the fact that statistical knowledge is limited.
 In the case that $\mathcal{M}$ is infinite-dimensional, we deem this a